Laurel Airport (Delaware)

 Laurel Airport (FAA LID: N06) is a public-use airport located one nautical mile (2 km) southwest of the central business district of Laurel, a city in Sussex County, Delaware, United States.
 It is privately owned by Dest Inc.

 It is currently referred to as Laurel Airport by both the Federal Aviation Administration and Delaware Department of Transportation.
 However, it had been renamed Western Sussex Airport-Booth Field by a prior owner known as Aerospace House Inc.

 Facilities and aircraft

 Laurel Airport covers an area of 88 acre at an elevation of 30 feet (9 m) above mean sea level.
 It has one runway designated 15/33, with a turf surface measuring 3,175 by 270 ft (968 x 82 m).

-For the 12-month period ending July 26, 2005, the airport had 7,750 general aviation aircraft operations, an average of 21 per day.
+For the 12-month period ending December 31, 2022, the airport had 4,100 general aviation aircraft operations, an average of 79 per week.
+At that time, there were 7 aircraft based at the airport, all single-engine airplanes.

 The airport also offers a skydiving program, Skydive Delmarva.